How Stephen Curry Shaped the Future: A Legacy Timeline

 February 27, 2013: Start of the Three-Point Era

-On February 27, 2013, Curry's game against the New York Knicks, where he made 11-of-13 shots from behind the arc and scored 54 points, is cited as the start of the three-point era, also known as "the Steph Effect" or "the NBA's Three-Point Revolution".
+On February 27, 2013, Stephen Curry's game against the New York Knicks, where he made 11-of-13 shots from behind the arc en route to a 54-point performance, is considered the start of the three-point era, also known as "the Steph Effect".

 2019: Sports Illustrated Feature